tyrunasj/dcoker-certbot/README.md

 Change values of server_name and root directives for each domain/subdomain.

 #### install.sh config
 Configuration of bash script install.sh is very straight forward.
-First six lines devines values for variables that are used later on in the script
+First six lines define values for variables that are used later on in the script.

 **domains** - you should define the array of domains.
 Each domain has to be separated by the space.
 ```bash